brandonapt/funkin-bcb/README.md

 This is a modified build of the Friday Night Funkin' Engine.
 Improves on input and asset loading.
 Brandon's Custom Build is a build made by me, (Brandon) and (zero) contributers :(.

 This mod was made entirely for fun.
 I'm aware zero people have downloaded it and I don't care.
-This is for me to learn.
+This is all for me to learn.

 Play online demo: https://www.fused.fans/funkin